How does this medication work? What will it do for me?

 - are allergic to clonidine or any ingredients of this medication

-- have a certain type of abnormal heart rhythm associated with a low heart rate
+- have an abnormal heart rhythm associated with a low heart rate (i.e., sick sinus syndrome, 2nd or 3rd degree heart block)

 What side effects are possible with this medication?